siewyeng/SinglishERG/README.md

 Refer to config and singlish.tdl to see which files are in use.

 To compile this grammar using LKB most conveniently:
-* clone this whole directory (rename it as singlish) into the erg_trunk folder
+* download this whole directory (rename it as singlish) into the erg_trunk folder
 * move the contents of lkb in this repository into the trunk's lkb folder
 * Under Lkb Top's Advanced menu, select 'Evaluate Lisp expression' and type in '(push :singlish \*features\*)'
 * Select the script file that was copied from here into trunk's lkb folder to load complete grammar

+To compile this grammar using ace:
+* download this whole directory (rename it as singlish) into the erg_trunk folder
+* move 'singlish.tdl' out to the trunk level
+* with the terminal at trunk directory, use the config file from singlish and compile grammar
+* * eg. 'ace -G singlish.dat -g singlish/config.tdl'